mcwimm/GRINanalysis/README.md

 - The multilevel logistic regression model described in the extended data section (*glmer_grafting.R*)
 - The computations to extract the indices of competition (Hegyi) and neighborhood asymmetry (*neighborhood_gamm_slenderness.R*).
 The latter used on the Generalized additive mixed effects model (GAMM).
 This script also contains the necessary code to reproduce extended data Figures 3 and 4, as well as Supplementary information Figures 1 and 2.
-- The comparison between power-law distribution and other random-process distribution functions (*PowerLawDist.R*).
+- The comparison between power-law distribution and other random-process distribution functions (*power_law_distributions.R*).
 - Descriptive statistics and simple correlations (*numbers.R*)

 ### 3) Figures